 Combinations of known species may be patentable, even where the species are already used for their health benefits, if it can be shown that the combination is unexpectedly efficacious compared to the components individually.
 See, for example, European Patent EP1359816B1 which relates to combinations of probiotics for stimulating the immune system and for general health improvement.

 Inventions relating to probiotics but not directed to the probiotics or their uses per se, such as new manufacturing methods, new methods of preservation of the bacteria, or other such probiotic-related activities may also be patentable, such as in European Patent EP2605669A1, which provides a method for improving the survival rate of probiotic strains.

 In addition, importantly, trade mark registration is essential to protect the integrity and exclusivity of brands, safeguarding corporate identity as well as product names and services.
 Registration confers exclusive rights to the use of a trade mark and is vital to protect key marketing functions and investment spend both of which are essential in the traditional marketplace and online.
 Trade marks serve to build value for the owner and such intangible rights are often extremely valuable business assets, especially in this developing and increasingly important commercial sector.

 Barker Brettell has a dedicated cosmetic group as well as a food and drinks group.
-If you would like to discuss options for protecting your invention, please get in touch with the author or contact your usual attorney.
+If you would like to discuss options for protecting your invention, please get in touch with Jonathan Myers or your usual attorney.